-4 Fodor's account is reliabilist in the sense that he takes it that an explanation of the rationality of deductive inference is merely required to explain its distinctive kind of reliability.
+3 It is worth noting that Fodor's proposed explanation is reliabilist to the extent that he takes it to be sufficient for an explanation of the rationality of deductive inference that one should explain its distinctive kind of reliability, i.e. its validity.